 There are currently nine public and bank holidays in Scotland each year.
 While most are in line with the rest of the UK, we do have one or two special ones all to ourselves:

-Scotland has played host to a number of major international events in recent years and has developed a reputation for providing world-class hospitality.
-As well as hosting what quickly became known as "the best ever" Commonwealth Games in Glasgow in 2014, we've recently hosted major sporting events such as football’s Champions League Final, rugby’s World Cup and European Cup and golf’s British Open and athletics' European Championships.
+Over the years, Scotland has played host to a number of major international events in recent years and has developed a reputation for providing world-class hospitality.
+As well as hosting what quickly became known as "the best ever" Commonwealth Games in Glasgow in 2014, we've recently hosted major sporting events such as football’s Champions League Final, rugby’s World Cup and European Cup, golf’s British Open and athletics' European Championships.
 In 2021, this trend continues as we welcome Europe's football elite for a series of games as part of the UEFA European Championships. .

 On top of this, Scotland regularly plays host to some of the biggest bands in the world and is a common stop on most major world tours.